+National Institution on Drug Abuse

+Information and Referral

+1-800-522-9054

+1-800-662-HELP

-Reach-Out Hotline 1-800-522-9054 (alcohol, drug crisis intervention, mental health and referral) This document was prepared in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act, signed in 1990, a federal statute codified at 20 U.S.C. § 1092(f), with implementing regulations in the U.S. Code of Federal Regulations at 34 C.F.R.
+(alcohol, drug crisis intervention, mental health and referral)

+This document was prepared in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act, signed in 1990, a federal statute codified at 20 U.S.C. § 1092(f), with implementing regulations in the U.S. Code of Federal Regulations at 34 C.F.R.
 668.46.
-Responsibility for publication of the Annual Security Report is assigned to Special Assistant to the President, Michael Davis.
+Responsibility for publication of the Annual Security Report is assigned to Special Assistant to the President, Dr. Michael Davis.